Exposures

 Other Infectious Disease Exposures

 Other infectious disease exposures, such as to tuberculosis or influenza, will also be managed by Occupational Health.
-Employees should first report the exposure to their immediate supervisor or manager.
-Supervisors and managers must then page Occupational Health using the Exposure Pager (214-645-1600) to report the exposure and use the Management of Employee Exposures to Infectious Diseases workflow for guidance through the reporting process.
-The Manager Reporting Tool must be submitted to Occupational Health as soon as possible.
+Employees and students should first report the exposure to their immediate supervisor or manager.
+Supervisors and managers can reference Policy 3.03: Management of Employee Exposures to Infectious Diseases workflow for guidance through the reporting process.
+The Infectious Disease/Pathogens Exposure Reporting Form must be submitted to Occupational Health as soon as possible.

 Occupational Health will collaborate with Infection Prevention to assess the exposure and risk of infectious disease transmission.
 Occupational Health will provide instructions to the exposed employees about all required follow-up.

-Questions regarding employee exposures or potential exposures to blood and body fluids, other infectious materials, or other infectious diseases can be directed to Occupational Health via phone at 214-645-5300 or email, but all reports of exposures must be relayed through the Exposure Pager at 214-645-1600.
+Questions regarding employee exposures or potential exposures to blood and body fluids, other infectious materials, or other infectious diseases can be directed to Occupational Health via phone at 214-645-5300 or email, but all reports of blood and body fluid/Research Laboratory exposures must be relayed through the Exposure Pager at 214-645-1600.